Visit

 Conservation

-The Byron Shutz Trail System allows visitors to experience nature, off-grid.
-Protecting this natural heritage experience and the habitat of many species which depend on this natural area is a conservation priority at Powell Gardens.
-Currently, efforts are focused on restoring ecological communities and improving the hiker experience, by upgrading interpretation and wayfinding.
+Currently, efforts are focused on restoring ecological communities and improving the hiker experience by upgrading interpretation and wayfinding.
 Conservation initiatives now and in the future will center on sustainable stewardship of the landscape for generations of Powell Gardens’ visitors.

 Ecological Restoration

 The landscape of the Byron Shutz Trail System supports representations of some of the natural communities in Missouri.
-Natural communities at Powell Gardens such as prairies, woodlands, forest, and wetlands, reflect the landscape of our region and supports the Midwest Spirit of Place.
-Today, in many cases, ecological restoration must occur to protect the plants and animals within natural communities.
-Ecological restoration, returning processes, such as fire and grazing along with balancing invasive species to uphold diversity, supports the living landscape.
+Natural communities at Powell Gardens, such as prairies, woodlands, forest, and wetlands, reflect the landscape of our region and support the Midwest Spirit of Place.

 Along the Byron Shutz Trail, ecological restoration is focused on preserving remnant tallgrass prairie communities.
 Active restoration actions include managing woody encroachment and introducing fire back to the landscape.
 Restoration of these old-growth grasslands is occurring with the assistance of volunteers and partners.

-What to Know Before You Go
+Know Before You Go

 • Learn to recognize poison ivy and avoid contact.